skotters/Battle/README.md

 ### V monsters
 Monsters who have a name starting with "V" are extra powerful and start with 20 additional HP!

+### Error Log
+When the program has reached the "Game Over" screen and the game is exited, the error log will now be available to view.
+This can be found in the ErrorLog.txt file located at bin/Debug/net6.0/ErrorLog.